Data Protection in New Zealand

 Enforcement is through the Privacy Commissioner who has the power to investigate any action which appears to interfere with the privacy of an individual and can do so either on a complaint made to the Privacy Commissioner or on the Privacy Commissioner’s own initiative.
 The Privacy Commissioner can also issue compliance notices requiring agencies to do or refrain from doing something in order to comply with the Act.

-Under the Act, an agency can be any person or body of persons, whether corporate or unincorporated, and whether in the public sector or in the private sector.
+Under the Act, an "agency" can be any person or body of persons, whether corporate or unincorporated, and whether in the public sector or in the private sector.

-The Act has an extraterritorial scope — it applies to any actions taken by an overseas organisation in the course of carrying on business in New Zealand, regardless of where the information is or was collected or held and where the person to whom the information relates is located.
-An organisation may still be treated as carrying on business in New Zealand regardless of whether or not it has a physical place of business in New Zealand, charges any monetary payment for goods or services within New Zealand, or makes a profit from its business in New Zealand.
-For organisations subject to the Act (whether New Zealand agencies or overseas agencies), it is irrelevant where the personal information was collected, where it is held, or where the individual is or was located (i.e. the Act can extend to personal information collected overseas about foreign data subjects).
+The Act has an extraterritorial scope – it applies to any actions taken by an overseas agency in the course of carrying on business in New Zealand, regardless of where the information is or was collected or held and where the person to whom the information relates is located.
+An agency may still be treated as carrying on business in New Zealand regardless of whether or not it has a physical place of business in New Zealand, charges any monetary payment for goods or services within New Zealand, or makes a profit from its business in New Zealand.
+For agencies subject to the Act (whether New Zealand agencies or overseas agencies), it is irrelevant where the personal information was collected, where it is held, or where the individual is or was located (i.e. the Act can extend to personal information collected overseas about foreign data subjects).

-IPP 3A will require agencies collecting personal information from a source other than from the individual concerned to take reasonable steps to ensure that the individual is aware of the same information.
+Currently, under IPP 3, the Act requires agencies who collect personal information directly from the individual to ensure the individual is aware of certain details, such as the fact of collection, the purposes for which the information will be used, the intended recipients and the individual's right to request access to and correction of their personal information.IPP 3A requires agencies collecting personal information from a source other than from the individual concerned to take reasonable steps to ensure that the individual is aware of the same information.

 In September 2023, the Privacy Commissioner issued (non–binding) guidance on the application of the Act's IPPs to the use of AI tools in New Zealand (the Guidance).
 The Guidance is consistent with key themes from developing international regulations (e.g. the importance of transparency and explainability; accuracy; robustness and security; accountability; and human values and fairness).
 The Privacy Commissioner has recommended, among other things, that while not mandatory under the Act, it is generally best practice to undertake a Privacy Impact Assessment at the outset of an AI project.
 The Guidance also recognises an important element which is unique to New Zealand – the need to consider te ao Māori perspectives on privacy (broadly, te ao Māori is the Māori worldview including tikanga Māori - Māori customs and protocols).
 Specific concerns identified in the Guidance include: